osrf/lrauv/README.md

 ./build/lrauv_ignition_plugins/TeleopController
 ```

-## Using docker
+## Using Docker

-You may also choose to use docker for convenience.
+You may also choose to use Docker for convenience.
 Make sure you have
-a recent version of [docker](https://docs.docker.com/) and
+a recent version of [Docker](https://docs.docker.com/) and
 [nvidia-docker](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)
 installed.
 Next to get started simply run the following command.
 ```